krp221/cse298-quiz4/README.md

 ## Question 1

 What is the difference between Dijkstra's Algorithm and A*.
 Why would one use Dijkstra's over A* and vice versa?
+Dijkstra's Algorithm first goes to the path with the lowest cost neighbor and continues to do so until it reaches its final goal node.
+It will go back to the original node and repeat the process of finding the lowest cost, but with its second lowest cost neighbor to go through each path completely.
+It goes through every single path until it finds that the cost is the lowest compared to all other paths.
+A* uses a heuristic function, such as giving priority to nodes with smaller distances as well as calculating the Manhattan distance.
+One may use Dijkstra's over A* if funds are low, since A* is more expensive to use for computation, or if path is not specific.
+One may use A* if timing is limited for computation/calculation, or if movement is only lateral.

 ## Question 2